 Delivery style

 This course will be delivered as an interactive workshop consisting of an instructor-led lecture, group and individual activities.
 The course is delivered across four intensive workshop days and one practical field trip.
-For class delivered via zoom, the field trip day will consist of pre-recored, on location videos accompanied by a live interactive discussion.
 This training approach allows participants to work through concepts introduced by the trainer in an application-focused teaching environment.
 Participants will challenge their understanding of the concepts and consider their application once back in their individual workplace.

 This course can be customised and delivered in-house.
 Find out more >